 FAQs for Employees & Managers

-FAQs for employees include answers to questions about payroll, benefits, retirement, and general questions about the UCPath Project and UCPath Online.
+FAQs for employees address payroll, benefits, retirement, and other general questions UCPath.

 UCPath is the University of California’s single payroll, benefits, human resources, and academic personnel solution for all UC campuses and medical centers.
 UCPath replaced UC’s 35-year-old payroll personnel system (PPS) and updated HCM, standardizing and streamlining payroll and HR processes system-wide.
 As of July 2020, UCPath serves all 230,000 employees of the University of California at all ten campuses, five medical centers, UC Office of the President, UC Agriculture and Natural Resources, UC Hastings College of the Law and the Associated Students of UCLA.

 Read more about the systemwide UCPath Project.